The Basins of Attraction of Soft Sphere Packings Are Not Fractal

-The resulting distribution is shown in Fig.~\ref{fig:LinesCompare}$(b)$.
-We find that the distribution of log-lengths is normal, indicating that lengths are log-normal distributed.
-This connects well with prior results on basin volumes of soft sphere packings, which have been argued to be log-normal distributed both from numerical measurements~\cite{Frenkel2013,Asenjo2014,Martiniani2016a} and theoretical arguments~\cite{Paillusson2015}.
-Indeed, consistently with our observation that intersection lengths are log-normal distributed, the volume of the intersection of a basin with an $n$-dimensional affine space may be approximated by a product of $n$ independent log-normal lengths, which yields a log-normal distribution of volumes.
-The observation of a log-normal distribution invalidates claims that the distribution of basin intersection lengths is scale-free~\cite{Bautista2023}: a power-law tail with exponent $-1$ is observed due to the asymptotic behavior of log-normal distributions with large variances \cite{Clauset2009}.
+We take advantage of CVODE to investigate the true distribution of line intersections.
+Since this distribution is very broad, an enormous amount of regularly-spaced points would be needed to avoid being resolution limited.
+To bypass this limitation, at every boundary between two basins, we produce new segments with a finer resolution.
+The results are shown in Fig.~\ref{fig:LinesCompare}$(b)$.
+Since the distribution is broad, we focus on the distribution of the logarithm of lengths, $p(\log \ell)$.
+We show it is normal, indicating that lengths are log-normal distributed.
+This connects well with prior results on basin volumes, which were argued to be log-normal distributed in soft spheres both from numerical measurements~\cite{Frenkel2013,Asenjo2014,Martiniani2016a} and theoretical arguments~\cite{Paillusson2015}.
+Indeed, the volume of the intersection of a basin with an $n$-dimensional affine space may be approximated by a product of $n$ independent log-normal lengths, which yields a log-normal distribution of volumes.
+This log-normal distribution invalidates claims that the distribution of basin intersection lengths is scale-free~\cite{Bautista2023}: a power-law tail with exponent $-1$ is observed due to the asymptotic behavior of log-normal distributions with large variances \cite{Clauset2009}.
 Likewise, claims of scale-free distributions of basin \textit{volumes}~\cite{Massen2007,Hagh2024} (at odds with direct numerical measurements~\cite{Frenkel2013,Asenjo2014, Martiniani2016a}) likely stemmed from inadequate sampling of a log-normal distribution, of which only the tail was seen, a common issue with small sample sizes~\cite{Broido2019}.